 A unique design trend we’ve seen in the Gallery is the implementation of Panoramic Screenshots, which are used to grab visitors’ attention and encourage additional exploration.
 However, given the nature of the panoramic design, there are a few design-related issues that can arise once the Gallery is pushed to the live Google Play Store.

 Our latest guide will help you avoid this issue with best practices for designing a Panoramic Gallery on Google Play.
-If you need help designing a Panoramic Gallery for iOS, check out this resource.

 What is a Panoramic Screenshot Gallery?